-The student is familiar with the rules of internal and external trade in freight forwarding, the macro-financial framework for companies and the basic accounting rules.

-The student is able to select the appropriate commercial solutions, recognizes the opportunities offered by financial transactions, and interprets the outputs of the corporate accounting system.

-- The student strives for completeness in the acquisition of knowledge, co-operates with the teacher and other students, is open to new and innovative ideas, researches, and uses information technology and computing tools for its work.

-The student makes responsible decisions in the preparation and proceeding of commercial transactions, asks for professional opinions of others in its work, and manages the challenges responsibly.
+- a) knowledge: the student is familiar with the rules of internal and external trade in freight forwarding, the macro-financial framework for companies and the basic accounting rules. - b) skills: the student is able to select the appropriate commercial solutions, recognizes the opportunities offered by financial transactions, and interprets the outputs of the corporate accounting system. - c) attitude: the student strives for completeness in the acquisition of knowledge, co-operates with the teacher and other students, is open to new and innovative ideas, researches, and uses information technology and computing tools for its work. - d) autonomy and responsibility: the student makes responsible decisions in the preparation and proceeding of commercial transactions, asks for professional opinions of others in its work, and manages the challenges responsibly.